-To be accepted as an artisan, your art or craft must be submitted to a committee for jurying.
+To be accepted as an artisan, your art or craft must be submitted to a committee of your peers for jurying.
 Current members jury again when they decide to work in a new media.
 When you speak to longtime members, you will likely find that they work in several different media.

 The show is also monitored by the members in order to maintain its high standards.
 Before each of our shows, the Chair of Selection inspects the Artisan's work to ensure the quality and content are what the Artisan initially juried for.
 The artists themselves also constantly come up with new and innovative items to keep the show looking fresh, but keep the high standards that admitted them to the group initially.

-In previous years we had our show at the Valhalla Inn on the second weekend in November, for 2020, our membership had to re-evaluate how we would have a show or if we would have a show at all due to Covid-19.
+In 2020, our membership had to re-evaluate how we would have a show or if we would have a show at all due to Covid-19.

-The membership was asked via surveymonkey poll in April, if they would be willing to try something we have never done before, a virtual show.
+The membership was asked via surveymonkey poll in April of 2020, if they would be willing to try something we have never done before, a virtual show.
 The majority of the membership responded in the affirmative.
-And so, since mid May, we have planned this years Virtual Art and Fine Craft show 2020.
-Most of the membership see this as a way to experiment together, to learn in a new way together, and also be inspired by each other.
+So, in mid May 2020, we planned a Virtual Art and Fine Craft show.
+Most of the membership saw this as a way to experiment together, to learn in a new way together, and also be inspired by each other.

-This was to be an anniversary year for us, 45 years together, which is no small thing to accomplish as a collective.
-We had to re-evaluate this too, and decided to postpone celebration for a year, to see if we could have a physical show in 2021, with festivities that we had already planned but not implemented before the pandemic reared it's powerful head.
+2020 was to be an anniversary year for us, 45 years together, which is no small thing to accomplish as a collective.
+We had to re-evaluate this and decided to postpone celebration for a year, to see if we could have a physical show in 2021.

-The most important thing for any one of us is that, we are able to be creative, to keep our patrons, friends, family and membership safe, and we grow as a collective !
-This year has certainly given us the ability to do all these things.
+During the pandemic the most important thing for any one of us is that we are able to be creative, to keep our patrons, friends, family and membership safe, and we grow as a collective !

 This is why in 2021 we celebrated our 45 years together, but did it online and in person.
 This way all of our members could sell the way that they felt most comfortable while the fourth wave of the pandemic slowly eased, and our patrons can shop how they felt most comfortable.